What draws you to the IEM Vision?

 What do you believe is the most valuable experience/expertise that you offer IEM?

-As founder and President of IEM I have the experience, historical knowledge, wisdom, and passion keep IEM legally, financially and the vision on the path it was intended to be on.
+As founder and Board President of IEM I have the experience, historical knowledge, wisdom, and passion keep IEM legally, financially and the vision on the path it was intended to be on.
 It is hard to match my passion when it comes to IEM and the IEM vision for education.
-I am in the process of training up new leadership teams to ensure the sustainability of IEM not just financially but to continue the vision and purpose.
 I continue to be an innovator and will continue to work toward improving everything that we do.